1229 University of Paris strike: Strike

-The response from the university was an immediate strike.
-Classes were closed, and striking students went to other universities such as Reims, Oxford or Toulouse, returned home or found employment elsewhere.
-Faculty ceased to teach.
-An economic strain was placed upon the student quarter of Paris, the Latin Quarter, where Latin was commonly heard in the streets, and the university was a major component in the economy.
+The response from the university was an immediate strike beginning on 27 March 1229.
+Classes were closed, and striking students went to other universities such as Reims University, Oxford University, or University of Toulouse, returned home or found employment elsewhere.
+The masters ceased teachings and readings; they all went to the queen and legate and demanded justice.
+They believed general punishment for the whole was unjust, and only those who committed the act be punished.
+After the queen denied the request, the masters soon dissolved into surrounding universities.
+An economic strain was placed upon the student quarter of Paris, the Latin Quarter, where Latin was commonly heard in the streets.
+The university was a major component of the economy of Paris; generating prestige as well.

 Resolution

-After two years of negotiations, Pope Gregory IX, an alumnus of the University of Paris, issued, on April 13, 1231, the bull Parens scientiarum, honouring the university as the "Mother of Sciences", which later was called the Magna Carta of the University of Paris because it guaranteed the school independence from local authority, both ecclesiastical and secular, by placing it directly under papal patronage.
-The threat of suspension of lectures remained an economic lever: masters were authorized to "disperse" the lectures over a wide range of provocations, which ranged from "monstrous injury or offense" to "the right to assess the rents of lodgings".
+After two years of negotiations, Pope Gregory IX, an alumnus of the University of Paris, issued, on 13 April 1231, the bull Parens scientiarum, honouring the university as the "Mother of Sciences", which later was called the Magna Carta of the University of Paris because it guaranteed the school independence from local authority, both ecclesiastical and secular, by placing it directly under papal patronage.
+The document addresses the ‘riot’ as a random occurrence stemming from the devil's work.
+The Pope granted several freedoms to the university; start and end times of lectures, burying of the dead, content of lecture, and who could lecture.
+Pope Gregory IX, in the document, retained a strong grip on the university, minimising heresy, and strengthening theology.
+Several lines dismantled masters' attempts to be philosophers; telling them to be one of God's learned, and teach only from holy writings.
+The threat of suspension of lectures remained an economic lever and a tool of medieval universities when attempting to acquire rights.
+In the document, masters were authorised to "disperse" the lectures over a wide range of provocations, which ranged from "monstrous injury or offense" to "the right to assess the rents of lodgings".